AST 2 Rockies Course? Grab a Seat.

 No.

-We would suggest taking part in our AST 1 Course, and looking at booking a series of our AST CONNECT+ Days to acquire the experience you require to join the AST 2 Golden & Rogers Pass Course.
+We would suggest taking part in our AST 1 Course, and looking at booking a series of our AST CONNECT+ Days to acquire the experience you require to join our AST 2 Course.

 A FOUNDATION OF ESSENTIAL BACKCOUNTRY SKILLS